raim/mistrans/scripts/results_motifs.md

 W (\texttt{WWxWW}), M (\texttt{MMxMM}), C (\texttt{CCxCC}) or G
 (\texttt{GGxGG}) within 2 positions of the substitution site.
-The selection \texttt{GGxGG} showed no specific enrichments at the subsitution site and is not shown.}
+The selection \texttt{GGxGG} showed no specific enrichments at the subsitution site and is not shown.} TODO: omit AAS from filtering in this and logos?

 #